 Click for article summary...

 The article argues that management skills are becoming the key to working effectively with AI agents.
 MBA students created startups in four days using AI not because they were technical experts, but because they knew how to delegate, scope problems, and evaluate work.
 Traditional management frameworks like requirements documents and shot lists work remarkably well as AI prompts.
-The skills often dismissed as "soft" – giving clear instructions, providing feedback, recognizing quality work – are now the hard skills that matter.
-Success with AI depends less on clever prompting and more on knowing what you want and explaining it clearly.
+The skills often dismissed as "soft" – giving clear instructions, providing feedback, recognising quality work – are now the hard skills that matter.

 click to return...